 You don't need ANY compilation - all it needs is a specification in XML and

 that's basically it.
-DynamicGUI has been demonstrated to work on a wide range
+DynamicGUI has been demonstrated to work on a wide range of tools

 For the latter the parameters are transformed into a file in a user-defined way.